 Choose the right free trial period

 It's been shown that a free trial period is a powerful tool for increasing sign-ups and gathering leads.
-However, it's essential to keep in mind that the effectiveness of your free trial depends on how long it is.
+Remember that your free trial's effectiveness depends on how long it is.

 The best free trial period allows users enough time to learn about your product, see its value, and start using it.
 This means they need time to be trained and educated on the product, answer questions they have, and hopefully get positive results from using the product.